Exam

 • A prompt and correct answer to the questions asked.

-Penalties will be given to:
+Penalization will be given to:

 • Poorly defined personal contribution.

-• Non-functioning certificate.
+• A non-functioning certificate.

 • Technical errors in the application.